Gaular Municipality: Mayors

+Population

 Geography

-Gaular is located in the central part of Vestland county, in the Sunnfjord region.
-It is bordered to the north by the municipalities of Askvoll and Førde, to the east by Balestrand, to the south by Høyanger, and to the west by Fjaler.
+Gaular Municipality was located in the central part of the old Sogn og Fjordane county, in the Sunnfjord region.
+It wass bordered to the north by Askvoll Municipality and Førde Municipality, to the east by Balestrand Municipality, to the south by Høyanger Municipality, and to the west by Fjaler Municipality.

-The Gaula River flows west through the municipality and empties into the Dalsfjorden near the village of Bygstad.
+The Gaula River flowed west through the municipality and emptied into the Dalsfjorden near the village of Bygstad.
 There are several large lakes that are part of the river Gaula including the lakes Haukedalsvatnet and Viksdalsvatnet.
-The river begins in the Gaularfjellet mountains to the east of the municipality.
+The Viksdalen valley was located in Gaular.
+The river begins in the Gaularfjellet mountains to the east of the old municipality.
+The highest point in the municipality was the 1359 m tall mountain Geitebotsfjellet near the southern border with Høyanger Municipality.

 Transportation

-The European route E39 highway runs through the centre of Sande south to the city of Bergen, a distance of 150 km (with a ferry between the villages of Lavik and Oppedal across the Sognefjorden).
-The Norwegian County Road 13 runs through the eastern part of the municipality.
-Førde Airport, Bringeland (ENBL) is located at Bringelandsåsen in Gaular municipality.
+The European route E39 highway went through the centre of Sande south to the city of Bergen, a distance of 150 km (with a ferry between the villages of Lavik and Oppedal across the Sognefjorden).
+The Norwegian County Road 613 passed through the eastern part of the municipality.
+Førde Airport, Bringeland (ENBL) is located at Bringelandsåsen in Gaular Municipality.